 The village of Iyegeya, located along a ridge in the mountains of Mufundi.

-Volunteers fill tubes with soil.
-A target of 150,000 need to be filled by the end of each three month cycle.
+A target of 150,000 tubes need to be filled by the end of each three month cycle.

 Adam preparing the soil for planting more seedling tubes.
 He has worked with TFCG since 1999 and is currently working in 9 villages.